2021 Microsoft Legal Internship for a Law Student with a Disability

-The legal intern will work within Microsoft's Corporate, External, and Legal Affairs department in Redmond, Washington, for 10 to 12 weeks during the summer.
-The intern will have a broad range of responsibilities from across the department, which may include researching legal issues impacting business strategy, drafting transactional documents, attending client meetings and product reviews, and collaborating with internal teams on cross-group projects.
-Get ready to overcome challenges, forge solutions, and provide direct counsel to the cutting edge of the world's most dynamic industry.
+The legal intern will work within Microsoft's Corporate, External, and Legal Affairs department for at least 8, and up to 12, weeks during the summer.
+The intern will have a broad range of responsibilities across the department, which may include researching legal issues impacting business strategy, drafting transactional documents, attending client meetings and product reviews, and collaborating with internal teams on cross-group projects.
+This program will provide the opportunity to work on challenging legal issues with meaningful business and customer impact, collaborate with dynamic teams to develop solutions, and help provide counsel to the cutting edge of the world's most dynamic industry.

-- Be a law student living with a disability (as defined by WHO), whether that be visual, hearing, mobility, cognitive, or speech
+- and be a law student living with a disability

-- Have excellent analytical ability and legal drafting skills
+- excellent analytical ability and legal drafting skills;

-- Have excellent oral and written communications skills and the ability to communicate effectively across a large number of diverse internal groups, teams, and divisions
+- excellent oral and written communications skills and the ability to communicate effectively across a large number of diverse internal groups, teams, and divisions;

-- Have a demonstrated ability to work efficiently, meet deadlines, and manage multi-dimensional projects in a fast-paced environment
+- a demonstrated ability to work efficiently, meet deadlines, and manage multi-dimensional projects in a fast-paced environment;

-- Be able to research and learn new concepts and legal issues quickly to facilitate problem-solving
+- and the ability to research and learn new concepts and legal issues quickly to facilitate problem-solving.